 5. Public restrooms can be hard to find in Hawaii

 Imagine portapotties in hot weather; it’s precisely what you’d expect.
-Plan accordingly. 😉
+Plan accordingly.

 6. Sacred spots in Hawaii

 Native Hawaiians have spiritual connections to many sites around the islands.
-Be careful to follow any rules about where you aren’t allowed to go.
+Be careful to follow rules about where you aren’t allowed to go.

-It would help if you also left things as you found them.
+Please leave things as you found them.
 “Take only pictures and leave only footprints” is always good advice.

 A gentle reminder on the Road to Hana in Maui.